 Editorial Note: This content is not provided by any entity covered in this article.
 Any opinions, analyses, reviews, ratings or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by any entity named in this article.

-The information related to the Chase Ritz-Carlton Rewards card was collected by GOBankingRates and has not been reviewed or provided by the issuer of this product/card.
+The information related to the Chase Ritz-Carlton Rewards and Marriott Bonvoy cards was collected by GOBankingRates and has not been reviewed or provided by the issuer of these products/cards.
 Product details may vary.
 Please see the issuer’s website for current information.
-GOBankingRates does not receive commission for this product.
+GOBankingRates does not receive commission for these products.